DnD 5e - Druid Subclass Breakdown

-- : Lightning bolt is a decent damage option, though somewhat difficult to bring to bear against crowds of enemies.
+- : Lightning bolt is a decent damage option, though somewhat difficult to bring to bear against crowds of enemies since it's so difficult to target more than two creatures with a line effect.
 Meld with Stone is very situational.

 - : Stone Shape is insanely useful, and Stoneskin is a great buff so long as you have enough gold to pay the component cost.

-- : Passwall is extremely useful, and Wall of Stone is great area control.
+- : Passwall is extremely useful, and Wall of Stone is an excellent utility and area control spell.

 : Starts off very strong, but the higher-level options are bad.

 - : Two good options, neither of which are available to Druids.

 - : Water walk is very situational, but Stinking Cloud is fantastic area control.